 Information for new Centres

 Once providers have completed the Centre Approval process and registered as a Centre, the first question that is often asked is ‘how do I draw down funding for NCFE CACHE qualifications?’
-This section deals with the two public funding bodies who Centres will most regularly deal with:
+This section deals with the public funding body who Centres will most regularly deal with, the Education and Skills Funding Agency.

 How do I draw down funding for NCFE CACHE qualifications?